maurogull/digital-sound-mixer/README.md

 An FPGA may be even better suited for this purpose.

 UPDATE: RPi Pico (RP2040 based) may be a platform candidate!
+This is because its interesting PIO state machines.

 # Some photos